 - Add the Custard Cream biscuits to a food processor or high power blender and blitz until you have fine crumbs.

-- Break the white chocolate into pieces and add it to a heatproof bowl with the rest of the tin of condensed milk.
+- Break the white chocolate into pieces and place it into a saucepan with the rest of the tin of condensed milk.

 Video